-- 26. All Sarishtadars Shall be ex-officio Commissioners of affidavits in respect of matters and causes arising within and subject to the jurisdiction of the respective Courts in which they are employed. - 27.
-All Nazirs shall be Commissioners of affidavits when such affidavits relate to service of processes and sworn to by process servers under them - 28.
-Principal District Judges should be careful to satisfy themselves that persons, whom, in the exercise of the power vested in them under clause (c) of Section 139 of the Code of Civil Procedure, they propose to appoint to be Commissioners to administer oaths on affidavits, are trustworthy and capable of discharging that function with efficiency.

-29. Every affidavit to be used in a Court of Justice sha Ill be entitled "In the Court of at ming such Court.
+- 26. All Shirestadars shall be ex-offleio Commissioners of affidavits in respect of matters and causes arising within and subject to the jurisdiction of the respective Courts in which they are employed. - 27.
+All Nazirs shall be Commissioners of affidavits when such affidavits relate to service of processes and sworn to by process servers under them. - 28.
+Principal District Judges should be careful to satisfy themselves that persons, whom, in the exercise of the power vested in them under clause (c) of Section 139 of the Code of Civil Procedure, they propose to appoint to be Commissioners to administer oaths on affidavits, are trustworthy and capable of discharging that function with efficiency. - 29.
+Every affidavit to be used in a Court of Justice shall be entitled "In the Court of......" naming such Court.